zbh2047/L_inf-dist-net-v2/README.md

 - A function `norm_dist(x, w, p)` that calculates the L_p distance between the input tensor  `x` and the parameter tensor `w` with CUDA acceleration (in [core/norm_dist.py](https://github.com/zbh2047/L_inf-dist-net-v2/tree/main/core/norm_dist.py)).
 - A base class ` NormDistBase` that wraps the above function into a model layer suitable for pytorch `torch.nn.Module`.
 Then subclasses ` NormDist` and `NormDistConv` specialize the fully-connected layer and convolution layer  (in [core/modules/norm_dist.py](https://github.com/zbh2047/L_inf-dist-net-v2/tree/main/core/modules/norm_dist.py)).
 - The library also supports Interval Bound Propagation (IBP).
-We provide IBP layer for the linear transformation, convolution, and commonly used activation functions  (in [core/modules/basic_modules.py](https://github.com/zbh2047/L_inf-dist-net-v2/tree/main/core/modules/basic_modules.py)).
-It can be used to build the top MLP to form a composite architecture (L_infinity-distance net + MLP).
+We provide IBP layer for the linear transformation, convolution, and commonly used activation functions  (in [core/modules/basic_modules.py](https://github.com/zbh2047/L_inf-dist-net-v2/tree/main/core/modules/basic_modules.py)) as well as the L-infinity distance function.
+They can be used to build the top MLP to form a composite architecture (L_infinity-distance net + MLP).